 Implementation status Discrepancy with the Evaluation item Yes No Summary Ethical Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies and reasons thereof (II) Fulfilling ethical corporate management 1.
-Has the Company evaluated the integrity records of its property, and stipulated ethical conduct on V method, and subsequent review and improvement measures to the Board of Directors.
-Greatek engages in business transactions based on the principle of None its business transactions? equality, integrity, honesty, and transparency.
-To implement our ethical corporate management policy and to actively prevent unethical conduct, we conduct proper background check on new transaction counterparties before engaging in transactions, which helps us to avoid transacting with unethical parties.
+Has the Company evaluated the integrity records of its property, and stipulated ethical conduct on v method, and subsequent review and improvement measures to the Board of Directors.
+Greatek engages in business transactions based on the principle of equality, integrity, honesty, and transparency.
+To implement our ethical None its business transactions? corporate management policy and transparency.
+To implement our euncar corporate management policy and to actively prevent unethical conduct, we conduct proper background check on new transaction counterparties before engaging in transactions, which helps us to avoid transacting with unethical parties.
 In addition, we also specify the provisions of ethical corporate management in contracts we sign with transacting counterparties or when signing the RBA Code of Conduct Statement.
 Greatek reviews our procurement amount from suppliers in the previous year in every January.
 To actively prevent against unethical conduct, suppliers whose procurements reach NT\$10 million are required to sign the "Statement of Ethical Business Conduct".
-A total of 143 (7.7%) of the suppliers have signed the "Commitment to Naga 2.
-Has the Company set up a dedicated unit under the Board of Directors to promote ethical corporate management and regularly (at least once every year) report to the Board of Directors the implementation of the ethical corporate V Integrous Business Practices."
-Greatek's designated the Administration Department as the unit for promoting Ethical Corporate Management Best Practice Principles is, which also reports its promotions, supervision and implementation of the ethical corporate management policy to the Board of Directors on an annual basis.
-No unethical conduct has been found nor have any None management policies and prevention programs against unethical conduct?
-3. Has the Company established policies to prevent conflicts of interest and provided appropriate communication channels to implement policies properly?
-V whistleblowing reports been received during the most current report for the last fiscal year to the Board of Directors on July 29, 2022.
-Besides Ethical Corporate Management Best Practice Principles, Greatek has also specified the recusal of conflicts of interest in the Code of Ethics and Business Conduct and Employee Code of Ethics, and it has also been stipulated in the Work Rules and in our procurement contracts.
-Please refer to the implementation of recusal of Directors from voting None None 4.
-Has the Company established effective accounting V due to conflicts of interest for details.
-Greatek has appointed a large-scale accounting firm in Taiwan for auditing and verification matters, and the accounting firm and its CPAs
+A total of 143 (7.7%) of the suppliers have signed the "Statement of Ethical Business Conduct."
+2. Has the Company set up a dedicated unit under the Board of Directors to promote ethical corporate management and regularly (at least once every year) report to the Board of Directors the implementation of the ethical corporate management policies and prevention programs against unethical conduct?
+V Greatek's designated the Administration Department as the unit for promoting Ethical Corporate Management Best Practice Principles is, which also reports its promotions, supervision and implementation of the ethical corporate management policy to the Board of Directors on an annual basis.
+No unethical conduct has been found nor have any whistleblowing reports been received during the most current report for the last fiscal year to the Board of Directors on July 28, 2023.
+None 3.
+Has the Company established policies to prevent conflicts of interest and provided appropriate communication channels to implement policies properly? v Besides Ethical Corporate Management Best Practice Principles, Greatek has also specified the recusal of conflicts of interest in the Code of Ethics and Business Conduct and Employee Code of Ethics, and it has also been stipulated in the Work Rules and in our procurement contracts.
+Please refer to the implementation of recusal of Directors from voting due to conflicts of interest for details.
+None 4.
+Has the Company established effective accounting v Greatek has appointed a large-scale accounting firm in Taiwan for auditing and verification matters, and the accounting firm and its CPAs None